kernelci/kernelci-pipeline/README.md

 echo "KCIDB_PROJECT_ID=<your project id>" >> .env
 ```

-* add topic name to the environment file:
+* add a topic name to the environment file:
 ```
 echo "KCIDB_TOPIC_NAME=<your topic name>" >> .env
 ```